ShkudW/ARM-Enum/README.md

 These tools are developed for Red Teamers, whos secceded to find a high privileged Service Prinicpal with high permissions on ARM API. you can use it:
 - for data exflitration with Vaulter.ps1
-- for letaral movment with WebApp-Shell.ps1
+- for lateral movment with WebApp-Shell.ps1
 - for enumeration on WebApps with EnumWebApp.ps1

 ### Vaulter